yankunm/JavaScript_Guide/README.md

 1. Learn JavaScript on its own
 2. Use JavaScript to manipulate HTML/CSS

+## Connecting Javascript with HTML

+In order to run a javascript script, you have to attach it to an html file:

+* `<script src="">` - tag that contains a path to javascript script and should be put at the end of `<body>` and inside it

 ## Javascript Basics

 The 7 primitive types in JavaScript, with the first 5 being the most common: